Lifting of vector-valued automorphic forms: Existence of logarithmic vector-valued automorphic forms

-On the other hand let $\widetilde{\X}(\tau)$ be a weakly holomorphic logarithmic vvaf for $(\psi,\rG')$ with linearly independent coefficients.
-In this case, the proof immediately follows from $(1)$ of Proposition~\ref{prop:isomorphism}. \end{proof} Combining Lemma~\ref{lem:exist} and Proposition~\ref{prop:existence}, we record the following consequence. \begin{cor} The answer to Question~\ref{qn:existence} is positive, provided that $\rho$ is one of the representations from the set
+On the other hand, let $\widetilde{\X}(\tau)$ be a weakly holomorphic logarithmic vvaf for $(\psi,\rG)$ with linearly independent coefficients.
+In this case, the proof immediately follows from part $(i)$ of Proposition~\ref{prop:isomorphism}. \end{proof} We record the following consequence by combining Lemma~\ref{lem:exist} and Proposition~\ref{prop:existence}. \begin{cor} Assume that $\rho$ lies in the following set of representations,